stdevel/katprep/doc/source/installation.rst

 -------------------
 Proceed with the following steps::

-   $ python setup.py install
+   $ python3 setup.py install

 In case you want to install the toolkit only for your current user (*e.g. because of file system restrictions*), use the **--user parameter**::

-   $ python setup.py install --user
+   $ python3 setup.py install --user

 If you're a developer and want to contribute, you might prefer to install katprep in developer mode within your user context::

-   $ python setup.py develop --user
+   $ python3 setup.py develop --user

 Depending on your distribution (*e.g. on SUSE*), you might need to alter your ``PATH`` variable to include ``~/.local/bin`` when using ``--user``::